Evian-Chen/DeepFake-Audio-Detect/README.md

 (excerpted from ASVspoof 2019 README.txt)

 ## Methodology
-* Firstly, we converted FLAC file to WAV file, and used pytorch module to generate waveform and spectrogram which characterizes in three features: frequency, time and intensity which shown by varying the color or brightness.
+* Firstly, we converted FLAC file to WAV file and used pytorch module to generate waveform and spectrogram, which characterizes in three features: frequency, time and intensity.
+Those features can be shown by varying the color or brightness.
 ![image](https://github.com/Evian-Chen/DeepFake-Audio-Detect/blob/main/PA_T_0005450.png)
 ![image](https://github.com/Evian-Chen/DeepFake-Audio-Detect/blob/main/PA_T_0006390.png)

 * Since this dataset contains 200,000 audio files, we found it extreamly time-consuming to load to G-drive, so we unzipped the folder on colab to avoid run-time error.
 * After, we set up two models for LA and PA dataset respectively.
   * For LA dataset, we built a VGG-like model, which is 27 layers, to train and successfully achieved the accuracy of 91%.
-  * For PA dataset, we use ResNet50, which can be pre-trained by 1000 classifications dataset, and it achieves the accuracy of 95%.
+  * For PA dataset, we use ResNet50, which can be pre-trained by 1000 classifications dataset, and it achieved the accuracy of 95%.

 ## references
 <a href="https://arxiv.org/abs/1512.03385">Deep Residual Learning for Image Recognition</a>